 Made even funnier because *everybody* who saw the film immediately tried to put marbles up their nose, even the teacher and Brendon's mom.

 There's a similar situation in Little Men where Jo tells the children a story about a mother who warned her children not stick beans up their noses, prompting them to do just that.
 Jo says she stuck pebbles up her nose after hearing the story.

-The Simpsons directly spoofed this trope: Lisa is shown a short film where rap stars in costume represent tooth decay: they stylishly and violently set about some giant teeth, rapping all the while.
+Directly spoofed: Lisa is shown a short film where rap stars in costume represent tooth decay: they stylishly and violently set about some giant teeth, rapping all the while.
 Lisa comments that while the film is against tooth decay it also kinda glamorises it.

 Also parodied when Bart's class is shown a sex-ed video.
 "So now that we've shown you how it's done... don't do it."

 In the episode where Bart is working for the Mafia and leaves at the end: "Sorry Fat Tony, I've learned that crime doesn't pay".
 Fat Tony replies "Yeah, maybe you're right" and then leaves in an expensive limo filled with women.
 His henchmen have their own limos.